 Are you looking for an accurate rifle scope to help you hit your targets?
 If so, you may be wondering about the specs that come with a scope.
 Here is a brief guide on the parts of a scope, their effects, and what you should look for when purchasing a scope.

-The invention of the rifle scope as an adaptation of the telescope literally revolutionized the art of long range, precision, shooting.
-While there are some unconfirmed stories of a couple of the famous, old, Buffalo hunters such as “Wild Bill” Cody who were sometimes able to hit a Buffalo at 1,000 yards with their Sharps 45/70’s and 45/100’s and their Vernier peep sights, this type of precision shooting was far beyond the ability of the average shooter.
+The invention of the rifle scope as an adaptation of the telescope revolutionized the art of long-range, precision shooting.
+While there are some unconfirmed stories of a couple of famous, old Buffalo hunters such as “Wild Bill” Cody, who were sometimes able to hit a Buffalo at 1,000 yards with their Sharps 45/70 and 45/100’s and their Vernier peep sights, this type of precision shooting was far beyond the ability of the average shooter.

 - Scope Tube – The Scope Tube is the metal tube that contains all of the internal and external parts that comprise a rifle scope.

 - Windage Bell – The Windage Bell on a rifle scope is the end of the scope farthest from the shooter’s eye and contains the Objective Lens.

 - Objective Lens – The Objective Lens is placed farthest from the shooter’s eye.
 It gathers ambient light transmitted through the scope tube to the Ocular Lens.

 - Lens Coatings – Lens coating refers to the microscopic layer of chemical coating that is applied to the external glass surfaces of the rifle scope, and there are four different euphemisms used to describe lens coatings:

 - Coated: At least one lens surface is coated.